cobwebch/external_import/Documentation/Developer/Api/Index.rst

   the import API.
 Given the current capacities of External Import, this may be either a string representing a XML structure or a PHP array.

+extraData
+  An array available for anyone to write into and read from.
+This is some kind of storage space where any type of data can be stored and passed from step to step.

+  On top of the usual getter and setter, use :php:`addExtraData($key, $data)` to add some data to this array using the defined array key.

 records
   The data as structured by External Import, step after step.